esther119/Trie-Tree/README.md

 <a name="desc"></a>
 ## 1. About this Project

-This is a regression project that I create in my first-year statistics class.
-The motivation is to gain some beginner knowledge about people analytics.
-In this project, I obtain the data through IBM HR Analytics Employee Attrition & Performance on Kaggle.
-I assess how age is correlated to monthly salary as well as other variables, such as job level and working years.
+This is a project that I create in the Algorithms and Data Structure class.
+The motivation of this project is to implement an algorithm that can be used in a search engine, and analyze time complexity.
+In this project, I create a trie tree with multiple functions such as lookup a word in the tree, print all words in the tree alphabetically, finding the k most common word, and autocomplete a word.

 - Time: Spring 2021
 - Duration: 2 weeks
 - Language: Python
 - Techniques: Tree structure
-- Sources: IBM HR Analytics Employee Attrition & Performance on Kaggle: [here](https://www.kaggle.com/pavansubhasht/ibm-hr-analytics-attrition-dataset)

 <a name="usage"></a>
 ## 2. Usage tips

 The files in this project include
-- A Python notebook for data analysis: [Correlation and Regression.ipynb](https://github.com/esther119/regression_IBM_income_analysis/blob/master/Regression_IBM_income/Correlation%20and%20Regression.ipynb)
+- A Python notebook for data analysis: [CS110_A3_Tries.ipynb](https://github.com/esther119/Trie-Tree/blob/main/CS110_A3_Tries.ipynb)
-- A overall report about income analysis: [Correlation and Regression.pdf](https://github.com/esther119/regression_IBM_income_analysis/blob/master/Regression_IBM_income/Correlation%20and%20Regression.pdf)
+- A overall report about income analysis: [CS110_A3_Tries.pdf](https://github.com/esther119/Trie-Tree/blob/main/CS110_A3_Tries.pdf)
-- Source Data: WA_Fn-UseC_-HR-Employee-Attrition.csv
-- Plots: independece.png, linearity.png, pairplot.png

-To understand the project, read the Correlation and Regression PDF report is sufficient.
-If you are interested in the technical side of analysis, feel free to take a look at the Correlation and Regression Python notebook.
+Feel free to look into one of the files to understand this project.